 \section{S~I~M~P~L~I~F~Y~I~N~G{\hsps}T~H~E{\hsps}M~A~T~\'E~R~N{\hsps}D~E~N~S~I~T~Y{\hspst}:{\hsps}F~I~X~I~N~G{\hsps}P~A~R~A~M~E~T~E~R~S}

-Models frequently assumed within the geophysical community are special cases of the general Mat\'ern form.
+Models frequently assumed within the geophysical community \cite[e.g.,][]{Tarantola+84,Frankel+1986,Goff+88,North+2011,Muir+2023} are special cases of the general Mat\'ern form.
 In Table~\ref{tab:MaternSpecial}, we provided analytic simplifications of the Mat\'ern spatial covariance (eq.~\ref{eq:spatmatern}) and two-dimensional spectral density (eq.~\ref{eq:specmatern2d}) by specifying the smoothness parameter $\nu$ to fixed values that correspond to covariance functions that are commonly selected within the physical sciences.
 Many of these are motivated by the mean-squared behavior of the solutions of differential equations \cite[e.g.,][]{vonKarman+1938,Bui-Thanh+2013,CardenasAvendano+2023}.
-We provide details of these simplifications and of the $d$-dimensional spectral density (eq.~\ref{eq:specmaterndd}) in Appendix~\ref{app:2pspecialcases}.
+We provide these simplifications for the $d$-dimensional spectral density (eq.~\ref{eq:specmaterndd}) in Table~\ref{tab:MaternSpecialAll}.

-In relating our forward and inverse modeling of the general three-parameter Mat\'ern spatial and spectral covariance functions to that of a nested model where one or more parameters are fixed a priori (e.g., a two-parameter special case), we adjust the parameterization from
+In relating our forward and inverse modeling of the general three-parameter Mat\'ern spatial and spectral covariance functions to that of a nested model where one or more parameters are fixed \textit{a priori} (e.g., a two-parameter special case), we adjust the parameterization from

 to the set of nested parameters that will be allowed to vary, e.g.,

 where the superscript indicates the parameters actually inverted for (as 1), or held fixed (as 0).